vitaly-d/GIANT-The-1-Billion-Annotated-Synthetic-Bibliographic-Reference-String-Dataset/dataset-creation/README.md

-# Bibliographic References in a manuscript context
+# Bibliography and Citations for a manuscript

 Based on https://github.com/BeelGroup/GIANT-The-1-Billion-Annotated-Synthetic-Bibliographic-Reference-String-Dataset